Utah's Hogle Zoo: Notable animals

-Gorgeous

-Gorgeous, a female western lowland gorilla, was one of the zoo's most famous animals.
-Gorgeous came to Hogle Zoo in 1985 from the Cheyenne Mountain Zoo in Colorado.
-She was caught in the wild in 1949 when she was only an infant.
-Gorgeous was popular among guests, as she constantly interacted with them.
-However, Gorgeous lived alone because she did not get along with other gorillas.
-Therefore, she never had any offspring.
-In 1990, Gorgeous became the first gorilla ever to receive cataract surgery.
-Dr. Allan Crandall, an ophthalmologist at the University of Utah Medical School, performed the surgery and implanted a lens into Gorgeous's eye.
-Gorgeous died in 1999 at the age of 50 and was the oldest living female gorilla at the time.
-She died of age-related problems.
-A bronze bust of the animal was made in her honor attached with a plaque in both English and braille which was placed near the outdoor ape exhibits.

 Dari

 Dari lived to be the oldest living African elephant in the world.
 She lived to the age of 55 and died due to age-related problems.
 She was known for her caring attitude toward the other elephants in her herd.

 Daphne

 Daphne was the oldest living giraffe in the world.
 She came to Hogle Zoo in 1985 from the San Diego Zoo Safari Park.
 She had nine calves at the zoo.
 Daphne died at the age of 31, which is double the average lifespan for giraffes.